Laura and Howard Turley at Audrey’s Wine + Bourbon in Waldo. Photos by Sarah Pope

 By Sarah Pope

-Waldo business owners Howard and Laura Turley are eager to introduce their new concept lounge, Audrey’s Wine + Bourbon, to the neighborhood.
+Waldo business owners Howard and Laura Turley are eager to introduce their new concept lounge, Audrey’s Wine + Bourbon, to the neighborhood when it opens this week.
 The plus sign in the name is not meant to stand in for ‘and’—it is a key part of Audrey’s, designed to introduce guests to a new way to experience wine with bourbon.

 “We want people to come with an open mind about trying something new, this isn’t going to be a typical wine or bourbon place,” Howard said.
 “We’re going to taste this and experience this and teach you how to pair wine with bourbon.
 We want them to walk out and say, ‘Wow, that was cool.’”